Skip to Content

 • In-person Money Smart Summer Camps: We cover earning income and taxes, banking, saving and budgeting, credit and debt, and investing in our week-long day camp.
 We have 7 locations in Atlanta and 3 other locations in the southeast.

 • Live online camps: Our Virtual 10-hour Money Fundamentals is Monday to Friday for 2 hours each day.
-Students learn fundamentals of personal finance from engaging live instructors.
+Students learn the fundamentals of personal finance from engaging live instructors.
 We have 10-hour Money Fundamentals and 10-hour Camp Wall Street.

 Subjects are taught using a variety of activities.